kellerkinderDE/devenv-shopware/README.md

 ```

 ### kellerkinder.additionalPhpConfig
-Define additional php.ini settings which are used for php-fpm and php-cli.
+Define additional php.ini settings, which are used for php-fpm and php-cli.

 *_Example_*
 ```